How to Easily Start Geraniums from Cuttings

 1. Use a Clean Container

-If you are planting your geranium starts in individual pots, use a small option with drainage holes.
-You can also use a larger 5″ container to plant several geraniums together in the same container.
+If you are planting your geraniums in individual pots, use a small option with drainage holes.
+You can also plant several geraniums together in a larger 5 “container.

-It’s important to clean your pots before planting your new plants.
+It’s essential to clean your pots before planting your new plants.
 I use hot and soapy water, with a touch of bleach.
 Rinse and air dry before using.

 2. Fill the Pot With Moist Soil

-I use a seed starting compost as well because it provides the correct mixture of moisture, nutrients, and oxygen that the new cuttings need to establish roots.
+I also use seed-starting compost because it provides the correct mixture of moisture, nutrients, and oxygen that the new cuttings need to establish roots.

 how to start geranium cuttings: geranium cutting